Ares Acquisition Co. II (NYSE:AACT) Sees Large Volume Increase

 Shares of Ares Acquisition Co.
-II (NYSE:AACT – Get Free Report) saw unusually-strong trading volume on Wednesday .
-Approximately 3,699 shares traded hands during trading, an increase of 124% from the previous session’s volume of 1,650 shares.The stock last traded at $10.45 and had previously closed at $10.43.
+II (NYSE:AACT – Get Free Report) saw unusually-strong trading volume on Thursday .
+Approximately 30,957 shares traded hands during mid-day trading, a decline of 42% from the previous session’s volume of 53,755 shares.The stock last traded at $10.45 and had previously closed at $10.46.

 Ares Acquisition Co.
 II Stock Performance